cicalese/docker-wikifarm/README.md

 This directory contains volumes that are shared between the host and the wikifarm container.
 They include:

-1. config: MediaWiki configuration files, including Config.php, which is copied from the config directory
+1. config: MediaWiki configuration files, including Config.php, which is copied from the `config` directory to the `volumes\config` directory by build_wikifarm.sh
 1. instances: instance files for the wikis, including configuration, branding (i.e. logo and favicon), and images

 ### wikifarm